joulupunikki/Phoenix/README.md

 Orbital bombardment and PTS defence fire with Ranged Space capable units implemented.
 Currently, all PTS units within 5 hexes will fire on hostiles.

 House screen partially implemented.
-Tax, skim and unit pay may be set.
-Taxes are collected, and ending your turn is not allowed if your firebirds would go to negative.
+Tax, tithe skim and unit pay may be set.
+Taxes are collected, units are paid and ending your turn is not allowed if your firebirds would go to negative.

+Diplomacy screen partially implemented.
+Currently, you may conduct diplomacy only between the five great houses.
+Currently, only peace and firebirds may be selected as contract terms.
+Sent contracts and replies are viewable in Messages.

+Byzantium II screen functionally complete.
+Regent elections are held and resolved, regents are appointed, regent must ensure all ministeries are occupied and newly elected regents may shuffle offices.
+Regent may declare emperor, and if they win two emperorship elections they are crowned emperor.

+Agora trade implemented.
+When selected, League agoras display trade button, press this to buy resources.
+Move cargo pods to League agoras to sell resources.
+May not trade if at war with League.

 New in version 0.11.0
 ---------------------